KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_4.md

   });
   ```

-5. In Google Chrome, navigate to [https://cocktail-trivia-api.herokuapp.com](https://cocktail-trivia-api.herokuapp.com/) and fill out the form to create an endpoint, or URL, that you can use in Postman to view data returned from your API routes.
+5. In Chrome, navigate to [https://cocktail-trivia-api.herokuapp.com](https://cocktail-trivia-api.herokuapp.com/) and fill out the form to create an endpoint, or URL, that you can use in Postman to view data returned from your API routes.

 6. In Postman, ensure the verb is still set to **GET**, update the route using everything after `/api` in the previous step to call that route for your endpoint.